libbitcoin/libbitcoin-consensus/README.md

 # About

 This library includes the following 34 files considered to be bitcoin consensus-critical.
-These files are identical to those used in version 0.10.0 of the Satoshi client with two exceptions.
-The file `pubkey.cpp` has [three changed lines](https://github.com/libbitcoin/libbitcoin-consensus/commit/a51db72eb66fc7286f87bd6bf2cd3fc202cceff6) in non-consensus code for support of experimental [libsecp256k1](https://github.com/bitcoin/secp256k1) builds against the current library.
-The file `ecwrapper.cpp` has [two lines added](https://github.com/libbitcoin/libbitcoin-consensus/commit/cc5629d71e846a828837d259904ff8bf369991e4) to exclude the entire file when `secp256k1` is in use.
+These files are identical to those used in version 0.10.1 of the Satoshi client with two exceptions.
+The file `pubkey.cpp` has conditionally-included sections for support of experimental [libsecp256k1](https://github.com/bitcoin/secp256k1) builds against the current library.
+The file `ecwrapper.cpp` has conditional exclusion of the entire file when `secp256k1` is in use.
+These changes are excluded in OpenSSL (consensus) builds.

 ```
 src/amount.h